 Reynolds recognized the need for a safe, simple and secure method for agencies to destroy the increasing number of confiscated and surrendered firearms.
-For over two years he searched for a viable solution to the destruction issue, resulting in his design for an on-site and transportable pulverizer, specifically designed to destroy firearms.
-To document the destruction, he designed a computer and video verification process for the system.
-As a result, he was issued two U.S. Patents plus Trademarks, all assigned to GunBusters, LLC.
+For over two years his team searched for a viable solution to the destruction issue, resulting in their design of a pulverizer, specifically made to destroy firearms.
+To document the destruction, they designed a computer and video verification process, for which GunBusters, LLC was issued two U.S. Patents.

 The GunBusters® Firearms Pulverizer System is offered for sale to major law enforcement agencies, needing to destroy thousands of firearms annually, and to licensed regional service providers.
 A demonstration unit is housed in Chesterfield, Missouri, where destruction services are provided FREE of charge for regional agencies.

 GunBusters has also designed the first, patent pending, mobile firearms pulverizer, with a stand-alone, non-polluting, rechargeable, power supply.
 The GunBusters Mobile Firearms Pulverizer was developed to provide on-site firearms destruction services for larger agencies needing to destroy at least 500 firearms.